 A good DAM will use auto-tagging, custom tags and filters to make finding digital content quick and easy.

-Take Planto, a fake brand we created in Dash.
+For these examples, we created an ecommerce houseplant brand, Planto, to show you how they might use Dash.
 Say we’re looking for a cactus. 🌵All we need to do is type the keyword into the search bar.

 Auto-tagging means Dash can find any image that has a cactus plant in it.
 We can also use filters on the left-hand side to narrow down our search.
 In this case, we want to find a plant that is as easy to care for as possible.
 We can do this by using a custom field that we’ve already set up: ‘care level.’